ucsd-cse8a-w21/ucsd-cse8a-w21.github.io/index2.md

 on your own, and the staff won't help you solve the problems or write code for them.
 You can think of them as open-notes, open-book exams where instead of solving problems on paper you will write a program.
-In addition, on assessments, you will record a short video of you demonstrating how you program works according to a prompt we give you.
-They also won't be available as long as the assignments; we will release them on Friday (rather than Wednesday) and they will still be due Tuesday.
-This is because the assessments are _shorter_ than the assignments, so we really just want to give you enough time to schedule a 3-4 hour block of time to complete it as if it's an exam, not treat it like a full-week project.
+In addition, on assessments, you will **record a short video** of you demonstrating how you program works according to a prompt we give you.
+They may be released for less than a full week, because the assessments are _shorter_ than the assignments, so we really just want to give you enough time to schedule a 3-4 hour block of time to complete it as if it's an exam, not treat it like a full-week project.

 It's worth explaining why we are using this mechanism.
 There are at least two
 reasons: